 - 14 oz. canned quartered artichokes, drained and chopped

 - chips or toasted baguettes for serving

 - Preheat oven to 400 degrees F.

-- In a stand mixer or using a hand mixer, combine the cream cheese, sour cream, mayo, and 1 Tablespoon fresh lemon juice (roughly the juice of 1/2 of a lemon) until smooth.
+- In a stand mixer or using a hand mixer, combine the cream cheese, sour cream, mayo, and 1 tablespoon fresh lemon juice (roughly the juice of 1/2 of a medium sized lemon) until smooth.
 Fold in the artichokes, spinach/onion mixture, and grated Parmigiano Reggiano.
 Taste a small amount and add more kosher salt if needed.
 Spoon and smooth into a pie or casserole dish, and sprinkle with panko/lemon zest mixture.

 - Bake for 20-25 minutes, until warm and bubbly.
 Serve with chips or toasted baguettes*.